zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-google.md

 [APZ 67.2] (# apz67.2) # apz67.2 .ref .apz} "Even if this is true."
 The world is great.
 This is also true.
 The other Dhammas are empty.
 Although arguing.

 Talking though.
 Saw.
 And declares.
 And practice.
-“You read them, you are here When a controversy arises, the opposition has no leader. ”Those ideologues are for you Argument by Argument Analysis by Analysis Remedy by Remedy especially Species.
+"You read them, you are here When a controversy arises, the opposition has no leader.
+"Those ideologues are for you Argument by Argument Analysis by Analysis Remedy by Remedy especially Species.
 Loosening of the anterior cruciate ligament of the anterior cruciate ligament They are the champion against you, the opposite man,